xa0412/tp/docs/UserGuide.md

 **Note:**

 - The Friend Tag can only be one of the following `CLOSE_FRIEND`, `FRIEND`, `ACQUAINTANCES`
-- A friend can have any number of tags & courses (including 0)
+- A friend can have any number of tags & courses

 Examples:

-- `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 c/CS2103T c/CS2101 t/friends t/owesMoney f/CLOSE_FRIEND`
+- `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 c/CS2103T c/CS2101 t/owesMoney f/CLOSE_FRIEND`
-- `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 f/FRIEND`
+- `add n/Betsy Crowe e/betsycrowe@example.com a/Newgate Prison p/1234567 f/FRIEND`

 ### 3. Listing all friends : `list`